Andros Trophy: Famous names

 The driver with the most championship wins in the history of the series is Yvan Muller, who has won the championship 10 times with 48 race victories.
 Jean-Philippe Dayraut holds the record for the most race victories with 54, having taken the championship 6 times.
 Another multiple championship winner is Alain Prost, with 3 championships and 38 race wins.
 The series always attracts names who were famous in other series before moving to ice racing – including Formula One drivers Olivier Panis, Romain Grosjean and Jacques Villeneuve.

-The "Superfinal"
+Superfinal

-On 14 February 1999, the series held a "Superfinal" at the Stade de France in Saint-Denis, on the outskirts of Paris.
+On 14 February 1999, the series held a Superfinal at the Stade de France in Saint-Denis, on the outskirts of Paris.
 Using 700 tonnes of ice, an oval track was established around the edge of the stadium, allowing for racing in front of around 60,000 people, with no championship points at stake.
 The Superfinal was held at the Stade de France for three years, before moving to an oval track at Nœux-les-Mines in 2002.
 No Superfinal was held in 2003, but returned to the Stade de France in 2004.

-In 2005 the races were held at Saint-Dié-des-Vosges, and once again at the Stade de France in 2006, 2008 and 2011.
+In 2005, the races were held at Saint-Dié-des-Vosges, and once again at the Stade de France in 2006, 2008 and 2011.
 Various other locations have been used, but in recent years the Superfinal was almost always raced at Clermont / Super Besse.